dennisprangle/dennisprangle.github.io/_posts/2022-12-31-abc_consistency.md

 tags: [Bayesian statistics, ABC]
 ---

-The material in this blog post is planned to eventually be the appendix of a paper, but I thought I'd post it here separately as it's hopefully of some independent interest.
+The material in this blog post is planned to eventually be an appendix of a paper, but I thought I'd post it here separately as it's hopefully of some independent interest.
 Also, this draft is a good way to check for errors - let me know if you spot any!